bluebinary/jpegdata/README.md

  * `filesize` (`int`) – The `filesize` property can be used to get the original file size of the file that was specified at the time the class was initialised.

+ * `datetime_created` (`datetime`) – The `datetime_created` property can be used to access
+ the date/time that the loaded JPEG file was created according to filesystem metadata.

+ * `datetime_modified` (`datetime`) – The `datetime_modified` property can be used to access
+ the date/time that the loaded JPEG file was modified according to filesystem metadata.

  * `order` (`ByteOrder`) – The `order` property can be used to determine the byte order of the JPEG file.
-The property will report either `ByteOrder.MSB` for big endian files or `ByteOrder.LSB` for little endian files.
+As all JPEG files are encoded as big-endian, the property will always report `ByteOrder.BigEndian`.

  * `format` (`Format`) – The `format` property can be used to determine the file format of the JPEG file.
-The property will report either `Format.JPEG` for baseline formatted JPEG files, `Format.JFIF` for JFIF formatted files and `Format.EXIF` for EXIF formatted JPEG files.
+The property will report one of the following `Format` enumeration values:

+   * `Format.JPEG` for baseline formatted JPEG files;
+   * `Format.JFIF` for JPEG File Interchange Format (JFIF) formatted JPEG files;
+   * `Format.EXIF` for Extensible Image Format (EXIF) formatted JPEG files;
+   * `Format.CCIF` for Canon Camera Image File Format (CCIF) formatted JPEG files;
+   * `Format.SPIFF` for Still Picture Interchange File Format (SPIFF) formatted JPEG files.

- * `encoding` (`Encoding`) – The `encoding` property can be used to determine the encoding used for the JPEG file, which will report a `Encoding` enumeration value which includes:
+ * `encoding` (`Encoding`) – The `encoding` property can be used to determine the encoding used for the JPEG file, which will report one of the following `Encoding` enumeration values:

    * `Encoding.BaselineDCT` for baseline DCT encoded images;
    * `Encoding.ProgressiveDCT` for progressive DCT encoded images.